craftercms/docs/source/reference/modules/studio/configuration/asset-processing-config.rst

-:is-up-to-date: False
+:is-up-to-date: True
-:last-updated: 4.0.0
+:last-updated: 4.1.1

-:orphan:

 .. index:: Asset Processing

-.. _asset-processing-config:
+.. _asset-processing-configuration:

 ==============================
 Asset Processing Configuration
 ==============================
 Asset processing allows you to define transformations for static assets (currently only images), through a series of processor pipelines that are executed when the assets are uploaded to Studio.

 To modify the Asset Processing configuration, click on |projectTools| from the bottom of the Sidebar, then click on **Configuration** and select **Asset Processing** from the dropdown list.